Last Updated on January 30, 2026 by George Pavlopoulos

 Can I use my Vaporetto pass to travel to the airport?

 No, you’ll need a separate ticket to travel to and from the airport.
-You can purchase your ticket from and to the airport here.
+You can purchase your ticket for the airport here.

 How many lines travel between Marco Polo Airport and Venice?